SethCram/Linguists-NLP-to-SQL/README.md

         sudo usermod -a -G docker $USER
         ```
     2. If prompted for image selection, select the 3rd docker image (the one starting with "docker.io")
-6. Redirect the server traffic to the web application
+6. Redirect the server traffic to the api
     ```sh
     sudo vi /etc/nginx/nginx.conf
     ```